-Week 15 Cyberattack Digest 2019 – honeypots, Zain Qaiser, Carleton University and others
+Week 15 Cyberattack Digest 2019 – Honeypots, Zain Qaiser, Carleton University and others

-Each honeypot is attacked 13 times per minute
+Every honeypot is attacked 13 times per minute

-by Business Standard News – 10 April 2019
+by Business Standard News – 10 April, 2019

 A honeypot is a type of system able to mimic likely targets of cyberattackers.
 It was designed for security specialists for monitoring cybercriminal behavior.
 The first login attempt on the Mumbai honeypot was made within 55 minutes and 11 seconds of its existence.
 The fact that over five million registered attacks were performed on the global network of honeypots within a month clearly demonstrate that hackers are constantly scanning for weak open cloud buckets.
 Each cloud server was subjected to 13 attempted attacks per minute with the most common password used by attackers in login attempts was 123456.

-Pre-electional DoS attack in Finland
+Pre-election DoS attack in Finland

-by Bloomberg – 10 April 2019
+by Bloomberg – 10 April, 2019

 The attacked website is dedicated to publishing vote tallies.
 When it comes to elections, Finland has no electronic voting system.
 Luckily, the attack didn’t interrupt the voting process or ballots counting.
 According to the police, the incident also cannot have an impact on the election result.
-If performed on on election night, such attack could seriously affect the media’s access to election results undermining public trust in the elections.
+If performed on election night, such attack could seriously affect the media’s access to election results undermining public trust in the elections.
 The police has no suspect so far.

 Hacker who blackmailed adult website users

-by BBC News – 9 April 2019
+by BBC News – 9 April, 2019

 A talented student has been kept in jail for more than six years at Kingston Crown Court.
 Qaiser used his programming skills and scammed visitors to pornography sites around the world.
 The investigation showed that a young man had had over £700,000 of his profit; experts presume that his network may have made more than £4m.
 “The harm caused by your offending was extensive – so extensive that there does not appear to be a reported case involving anything comparable,” said Judge Timothy Lamb QC.

-Canadian students against cyber attacks on autonomous vehicles
+Canadian students against cyberattacks on autonomous vehicles

-by CTV News Ottawa – 11 April 2019
+by CTV News Ottawa – 11 April, 2019

 “I think the biggest threat is coming from technology and human beings” said Richard Yu, professor in the School of Information Technology.
 In 2017, Richard Yu secured funding from the Canadian Safety and Security Program for research on securing new connected and autonomous vehicles.
-Several autonomous vehicles were controlled by systems and special communication signals and were tested through a pilot project on a 6-kilometre stretch on West Hunt Club.
+Several autonomous vehicles were controlled by systems and special communication signals and were tested through a pilot project on a 6-kilometer stretch on West Hunt Club.
 12 special traffic signals were designed to collect data from the connected vehicles.
 “Soon enough, stop signs, four-ways, traffic lights even, yield signs, we’ll be able to stop at those,” commented Fayez Chedid, a programmer with the project.
 “Before we do that we’re safety testing them so we’re going to hack them, we’re going to do threat analysis and we’re going to make sure they’re actually safe to go out and do those projects,” said Kelly Daize, director of Invest Ottawa’s Autonomous Vehicle Program.

 There always will be people willing to attack you and the ones that will be striving for security.
 That is all for today.
 Never forget to care about your security in advance and follow us on Twitter, Facebook, and LinkedIn.